Mattress Foundation Guide

 Split foundation box springs are another good option if you have a small space or need easier transportation.
 Two separate pieces make up the full size of your bed.
 If you decide to use a split foundation, you’ll want to make sure you have a platform base or bed frame to rest it on so the pieces don’t separate or move around.

 Metal bed frames are most commonly used to help keep the box spring in place and add even more height to your bed.
+They are not designed to support a mattress alone.
 Some metal bed frames are adjustable to fit the size of your bed.

 - Price range: ~$50-$150

 - Best used with: Box springs.
-(You won’t want to put your mattress directly on a metal bed frame – there’s not enough support and will cause your mattress to sag in weird places.)
+You won’t want to put your mattress directly on a metal bed frame – there’s not enough support and this will cause your mattress to sag in weird places.

 Metal platform bases are a great way to support and raise your mattress while getting great storage underneath your bed.
 You can also place your mattress right on top of these platforms – a box spring is not needed.